bdoodo/Personal-Projects/messaging-app/README.md

 ### Start a server to serve the production bundle

-Try Serve: run `npm install serve -g` if you don't have it installed.
+Try Serve: Run `npm install serve -g` if you don't have it installed.
 Once it's installed and the build bundle is ready, run 'serve -s build' in the root directory to start a server.